 This provisional ecological site occurs in the Moist Grassland climatic zone of MLRA 52.
 Figure 1 illustrates the distribution of this ecological site based on current data.
 This map is approximate, is not intended to be definitive, and may be subject to change.
 Onsite evaluations are necessary, particularly in boundary or intergrade areas where ecological sites from multiple climate zones may overlap.
-Claypan Moist Grassland is a somewhat extensive ecological site occurring on areas of the till plain near the various mountain ranges as well as the Sweetgrass Hills in MLRA 52.
+Thin Claypan Moist Grassland is a somewhat extensive ecological site occurring in on areas of the till plain near the various mountain ranges as well as the Sweetgrass Hills in MLRA 52.
 This ecological site occurs on till plains, moraines, outwash fans, and alluvial fans.

-The distinguishing characteristic of this site is the presence of a dense, root-restricting, sodium-affected (natric) horizon at depths between 5 and 10 inches from the soil surface.
+The distinguishing characteristic of this site is the presence of a dense, root-restricting, sodium-affected (natric) horizon at depths between 1 and 4 inches from the soil surface.
 The natric horizon exhibits columnar structure, is very hard, and severely limits both root penetration and infiltration.
-Soils are typically moderately deep to very deep (more than 20 inches to bedrock), are derived from till, and occur on slopes of less than 8 percent.
-Soil surface horizons (0 to 4 inches) are very fine sandy loam to loam, and the natric horizon is clay or clay loam.
-The root-restrictive natric horizon favors shallow-rooted rhizomatous species, particularly the rhizomatous wheatgrasses, over deep-rooted bunchgrasses.
-Other common grasses include plains reedgrass (Calamagrostis montanensis), blue grama (Bouteloua gracilis), Sandberg bluegrass (Poa secunda), and needle and thread (Hesperostipa comata).
+The root-restrictive natric horizon favors shallower-rooted rhizomatous species, particularly the rhizomatous wheatgrasses, over deep-rooted bunchgrasses.
+Other common grasses include prairie Junegrass (Koeleria macrantha), blue grama (Bouteloua gracilis), and Sandberg bluegrass (Poa secunda).